buhrmi/buhrmi/README.md

 ### Konnichiwa 👋

-I'm a web developer who [sometimes streams on Twitch](https://twitch.tv/buhrmitv) (will be back in January).
+I'm a web developer who likes to travel and work at different locations.
+I recently started to [stream on Twitch](https://twitch.tv/buhrmitv) (will be back in January).
 Come say hi.

 ### Current projects